 Sometime around the mid-1990s, some Carnegie figures were released in boxes featuring the Galileo Educational Solutions Llc. logo.
 This seems to have been the same Galileo Educational company that was based in Miami, FL.
 They therefore would have been operating in close proximity to Safari's HQ which might help explain the partnership.
 The Galileo boxes featured the same sand dune layout as the later Safari boxes, but with different branding and text/layout design.

-The style of the "Ages 3+" logo would seem to place these as late-1990s or early 2000s releases.
-Interestingly, as with the gift sets, some featured old or otherwise retired models, like the old pre-1995 Allosaurus mold pictured below.
+The style of the "Ages 3+" logo, combined with the desert style packaging, would seem to place these as late-1990s releases, probably around 1998.
+Interestingly, as with the desert style gift sets, some featured old or otherwise retired models, like the old pre-1995 Allosaurus mold pictured below.

 +

-Around the early 2000s, Safari was still issuing smaller gift sets of Carnegie dinosaurs in a newer, blue box style.
+Around the 1999, Safari issued smaller gift sets of Carnegie dinosaurs in a newer, blue box style.
 These were the platform-style boxes more similar to the Dino Discoveries line, lacking a top or clear plastic window.
-Sets included a Cretaceous Seas gift box with Elasmosaurus and Mosasarurus, and a Jurassic set featuring the third Allosaurus mold.
+Sets included a collector's guide.

 Comments